 Join the discussion with physicians and researchers around the globe - sign up for your free Cureus account today.

-Dr. Ganti’s expertise is in harnessing the power of data to solve clinical problems such as hospital re-admissions, practice inconsistencies, delays in hospital discharges, suboptimal emergency department throughput, low patient satisfaction scores, and lack of community awareness of medical emergencies.
-By approaching the operational issue from a scholarly perspective, her work is published, and thus affords better buy-in from stakeholders.
+Dr. Ganti’s expertise is in harnessing the power of data to solve clinical problems such as hospital readmissions, practice inconsistencies, delays in hospital discharges, suboptimal emergency department throughput, low patient satisfaction scores, and lack of community awareness of medical emergencies.
+By approaching the operational issue from a scholarly perspective, her work is published and thus affords better buy-in from stakeholders.
 Her research has been adopted into position papers and clinical policies by the American College of Emergency Physicians and the American Academy of Neurology.
-Her passion to seamlessly integrate research with outstanding patient care, education and advocacy led to the creation of the UF Center for Brain Injury Research and Education, for which she was the Inaugural Director.
-Her contributions to developing research enterprises have been recognized by the Mayo Clinic Lifetime Achievement Award for Outstanding Contributions in EM Research, and the Toral Family Foundation Endowed Professorship in Traumatic Brain injury.
+Her passion to seamlessly integrate research with outstanding patient care, education, and advocacy led to the creation of the UF Center for Brain Injury Research and Education, for which she was the Inaugural Director.
+Her contributions to developing research enterprises have been recognized by the Mayo Clinic Lifetime Achievement Award for Outstanding Contributions in EM Research, and the Toral Family Foundation Endowed Professorship in Traumatic Brain Injury.

-Dr. Ganti is the founding Editor in Chief for the International Journal of Emergency Medicine, one of the most widely read open access journals in EM.
+Dr. Ganti is the founding Editor in Chief for the International Journal of Emergency Medicine, one of the most widely read open-access journals in EM.
 Dr. Ganti serves on several committees for ACEP, SAEM, and the American Medical Association.
 She also serves as a Scientific Review Officer for the United States Military’s Congressionally Directed Medical Research Programs and is a member of AMSUS, the Association of Military Surgeons of the United States.

 Dr. Ganti has won over 18 national awards, including the EMRA Academic Excellence award, the ACEP National Faculty Teaching award, the AMA’s William Beaumont Award, the first EMRA Mentorship Award and was also celebrated as one of the “Heroes in Emergency Medicine” by the American College of Emergency Physicians in honor of the organization’s 40th anniversary.
 She won the American Medical Association Young Physician Section Award for Community Service, for her work on stroke research, education, and outreach- a program she titled BEST for “Better Early Stroke Treatment.”
 Dr. Ganti is also the recipient of the AMA’s “Inspirational Physician Award” for her work mentoring women physicians as well as the AMA Excellence in Medicine Leadership Award.
-A passionate scholar and lifelong student she was also honored as a 2013 Fulbright Scholar for her project entitled “Strategy & Innovation in Clinical Research for the Global Health Era.”
+A passionate scholar and lifelong student she was also honored as a 2013 Fulbright Scholar for her project entitled “Innovation in Clinical Research for the Global Health Era.”

-Recent article categories: Emergency Medicine, Pediatrics, Infectious DiseaseShow:
+Recent article categories: Emergency MedicineShow: